Are you considering Post-Graduate Study in 2019?

 (Health Workforce NZ)

-Thursday 16th August 2018, Wairarapa DHB Lecture Room, Clinical Support Services Building
+(date to be confirmed in August 2019), Wairarapa DHB Lecture Room, Clinical Support Services Building

 12 noon to 4.30pm